 RN to BSN

-This online program admits new students throughout the year to start courses in the fall, spring, or summer semesters.
+This online option is designed for the student who has an associates degree or diploma in nursing and is licensed as an RN or currently enrolled in one of these programs.
+New students are admitted to this option throughout the year to start courses in the fall, spring, or summer semesters.
 Minimum admission requirements include a 2.5 GPA and an unencumbered RN licensure or evidence of eligibility to take the National Council Licensure Examination (NCLEX) during the first semester of enrollment.
 More information on program prerequisites, semester plans, and how to apply can be found on the School of Nursing website.

 Research and Simulation Opportunities